 What is the historical context of "Wheatfield with Crows"?

 "Wheatfield with Crows" was painted in July 1890, shortly before Vincent Van Gogh's death.
-This period marked a tumultuous time in his life, reflecting his struggles with mental health and his feelings of isolation.
+It reflects the turmoil and struggles he faced during his final days, encapsulating his emotional state and the intensity of his artistic vision.

 What artistic techniques did Van Gogh use in this painting?

-What role does color play in "Wheatfield with Crows"?
+What does the landscape in "Wheatfield with Crows" represent?

 Where is "Wheatfield with Crows" currently housed?

-"Wheatfield with Crows" is part of the collection at the Van Gogh Museum in Amsterdam, where it is preserved as a significant representation of the artist's late style and emotional landscape.
+"Wheatfield with Crows" is part of the collection at the Van Gogh Museum in Amsterdam, which is dedicated to the works of the artist and provides insight into his life and creative process.